-' , , Total equity and redeemable stock 193,302 411,594 351,047 214,801 (1) The net income (loss) per share and weighted average charge outstanding have be oon computed to div a affact to the LLC C anyoraion (Soo Note 16) that occurred on June 1, 2016, prior of the Company's outstanding units automatic U ( ) J , ( ) pre-IPO equity holders as set forth in the Com , ' 0 certificate of incorporation with the Secretary of of State of the state of Delaware and adopted bylaws.
-The e Company adopted and filed an amendment to its certificate of incorporation w ith the Secretary of State of the state e of Delaware to effe ct a 1-for-5.5 reverse stock split of its common stock on June 1, 2016.
-See Note 18 for the calculation of net income (loss s) per share for comr mon stock and redee mable common
+(1) The net income (loss) per share and weighted-average shares outstanding have been computed to give effect to the LLC Conversion (See Note 16) that occurred on June 1, 2016, prior to the Company's initial public offering ("IPO").
+In conjunction with the LLC Conversion, (a) all of the Company's outstanding units automatically converted into shares of common stock, based on the relative rights of the Company's pre-IPO equity holders as set forth in the Company's limited liability company agreement and (b) the Company adopted and filed a certificate of incorporation with the Secretary of State of the state of Delaware and adopted bylaws.
+The Company adopted and filed an amendment to its certificate of incorporation with the Secretary of State of the state of Delaware to effect a 1-for-5.5 reverse stock split of its common stock on June 1, 2016.
+See Note 18 for the calculation of net income (loss) per share for common stock and redeemable common stock for the years ended December 31, 2017, 2016 and 2015.